t-miyake/OutlookOkan/README_en.md

   - External domains are shown in red letters.
   - Show subject and sender addresses, a list of attachments, and the body of the email.
   - Warn of missing attachments or large attachments.
   - Expand distribution lists and contact groups to show each recipient. (can be turned on or off)
+  - Sort and display the recipients by domain. (can be turned on or off)

 - Prohibit the sending of mails that match the conditions.
   - Prohibit the sending of emails to the specified destination or domain.